 Below the search buttons you’ll find the links to place a hold, print the record, save the record to your lists, add it to your cart or send to a device (using a QR code).

-Another option that will appear on this right hand side bar (if a library is allowing purchase suggestions) is the ability to ‘Suggest for Purchase’.
-Clicking this link will bring the user to the Purchase Suggestion form to fill out.
+Another option that will appear on this right hand side bar, if a library is allowing purchase suggestions (see the suggestion system preference), is the ability to ‘Suggest for Purchase’.
+Clicking this link will bring the user to the purchase suggestion form to fill out.

 Clicking ‘More searches’ will show the list of libraries you entered in your OPACSearchForTitleIn preference